 The path to “her” has been more circuitous than most, partly because Beste was determined to have an international career, for which she knew she would have to leave Turkey.

-After a stint in graduate research at the University of Toronto researching music cognition & developmental psychology, Beste began to explore the festival circuit, working with Opera on the Avalon in Newfoundland, France’s Les Choregies D’Orange, and the International Vocal Arts Institute (IVAI/CVAI) in Montreal.
+After a stint in graduate research at the University of Toronto researching music cognition & developmental psychology, Beste began to explore the festival circuit, working with Opera on the Avalon in Newfoundland, France’s Les Choregies D’Orange, and Music Academy of the West in Santa Barbara.

 Then came the Glenn Gould School at the Royal Conservatory, from which she earned an Artist Diploma in 2014.
 By April of 2015 she was enrolled in the Emerging Artist Development Program at the Calgary Opera, singing the role of Mercedes, when the original lead had to step out due to heath reasons.
 The call went out to Beste; she had one hour to prepare for singing the role of Carmen.
 “This she did, and with remarkable success…”

-In a crowded field, Beste unquestionably has the talent to succeed, but she is also a consistently bright, positive presence.
+In a crowded field, Beste unquestionably has the talent… she is also a consistently bright, positive presence.
 Asked a typical journalist’s question about her preferences—contemporary music, recital, opera, standard rep—she responds, “As long as I can communicate with people through my music, I’m the happiest person in the world.”

 Credits: Susan Elliot, Musical America, Photo: Darryl Block